ISS-Security/demo-xss/README.md

 ## Play

-Look at the running site and open the 'instructions' link to see what kind of text input you could enter to conduct a script injection attack.
+Look at the running site and open the 'hacking instructions' link to see what kind of text input you could enter to conduct a script injection attack.

 Search within the code of this project (`*.rb` and `views/*.slim`) for 'XSS' -- you should find comments on how make modifications to prevent XSS attacks.